Supportive & Palliative Care at UPMC

 Fax: 1 (800) 848-2213

 Office Hours: Monday - Friday, 8 a.m. - 4:30 p.m.

 Wellsboro, PA 16901

 Phone: (570) 724-3131

-UPMC Susquehanna offers compassionate palliative care in Williamsport and Wellsboro, PA, and the surrounding areas, ensuring patients experience the utmost comfort during the time that matters most.
+UPMC offers compassionate palliative care in Williamsport and Wellsboro, PA, and the surrounding areas, ensuring patients experience the utmost comfort during the time that matters most.